plone/Installers-UnifiedInstaller/README.txt

 --without-ssl
   Optional.
 Allows the build to proceed without ssl dependency tests.

---without-lxml
-  Prevents automatic build of lxml with static xml2 and xslt libraries

 Note that you may run install.sh repeatedly for the same target so long as you either use a different installation method or specify different